hybrezz54/ServerClient/README.md

 ServerClient
 ============

-A simple server and client
+A simple server and client created for educational purposes.